ibranad/NProject/README.md

 # NProject
-This repository is used to sync NProject
+This repository is used to sync Coalition competition